jaegertracing/documentation/content/docs/next-release/deployment.md

   * Implements full Jaeger's Remote Storage API; can be used as a span storage backend.
   * Supports remote storage API for Prometheus, thus can be used as a metrics storage backend for [SPM](../spm).

+For more information, see [sending data using the Jaeger Collector](https://docs.timescale.com/promscale/latest/send-data/jaeger/).

 ## Metrics Storage Backends

 Jaeger Query is capable of querying aggregated R.E.D metrics from a storage backend,